Scenes allow you to set up what and where is to be rendered by the engine.

 The world is configured by default with a NaiveBroadphase and a SplitSolver.

-Documentation for cannon.js physics World object can be found here http:// schteppe.github.io/cannon.js/docs/classes/World.html.
+Documentation for cannon.js physics World object can be found at http://schteppe.github.io/cannon.js/docs/classes/World.html.

 Octree used to index all the unoObject in the scene being visualized.

-It is used to filter the visiblity of objects and raycast them.
+It is used to filter the visibility of objects and raycast them.